 (b) to expose any part of his or her body to enable that part of the body to be photographed by the officer or a person authorised by the officer.

-(2) An authorised person cannot, under this section, require a reportable offender to expose his or her genitals, the anal area of his or her buttocks or, in the case of females, or males undergoing a reassignment procedure within the meaning of the Gender Reassignment Act 2000, their breasts.
+(2) An authorised person cannot, under subsection (1), require a reportable offender to expose his or her genitals, the anal area of his or her buttocks or, in the case of females, or males undergoing a reassignment procedure within the meaning of the Gender Reassignment Act 2000, their breasts.

+(3) An authorised person may photograph any premises or vehicle included in the personal details reported by a reportable offender under this Part.

+(4) Subsection (3) does not confer a power on an authorised person to enter any premises or vehicle.

+[Section 40 amended by No. 54 of 2012 s.
+17.]

 41. Reasonable force may be used to obtain fingerprints and photographs

-(1) Before attempting to exercise a power under section 39 or 40, the authorised person must inform the reportable offender in language likely to be understood by him or her —
+(1) Before attempting to exercise a power under section 39 or 40(1), the authorised person must inform the reportable offender in language likely to be understood by him or her —